ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/decision/IsValid.md

 Determine whether the given value is a string, numeric, or date.Arrays, structs, queries, closures, classes and components, and other complex structures will return false.

+<p>,
+ Note we expressly do not support the `eurodate` type, since date formats vary across EU countries.
+For this, prefer the `LSIsDate( date, locale )` method instead.

 ## Method Signature

 ```
 IsValid(type=[string], value=[any], min=[any], max=[any], pattern=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|